 When we were driving the last stretch of dirt road towards Eureka Dunes, we spotted the dunes ahead with mountains towering above, which were in turn were dwarfed by snow capped peaks.
 Did I take a picture?
 No. Why?
 I don’t know.
-The evening light was a gorgeous purplish pink, perfect for a shot, but I guess we were anxious to snag a campsite and get set up before dark.
+The evening light was a gorgeous purplish pink, perfect for a shot, but I guess we were anxious to snag a campsite and set up before dark.

-Where were we?
+Where are we?
 Way up in the northwest corner of Death Valley National Park, tucked away in Eureka Valley, you’ll find Eureka Dunes, the tallest sand dunes in California.
 The valley is about 3,000 feet in elevation.
 The dunes are 3 miles long and 1 mile wide and rise 680 feet above the dry lakebed, which is located on the western side of the dunes.
 The Last Chance Mountains, the stripy looking ones, are 4,000+ feet above the valley floor (or 7,000+ feet above sea level).
 As for the snow capped peaks, I’m pretty sure that is the Panamint Range (You’ll just have to imagine what they look like.).

 The drive from Carson City to the dunes was at least 4 hours.
 We lost track of time because our intention was to camp in Fish Lake Valley in Dyer, Nevada first, but it was pouring rain, so we decided to continue on to the dunes.
 We took CA State Route 168 to Eureka Valley Road to Eureka Dunes Road.
 This was pretty scenic and we stopped a few times to check things out (Which is why we arrived at dusk.).
 I also should mention, that “we” includes Matt and I and our friends Brian and Thea.